Erhalt uns, Herr, bei deinem Wort: History

 In modern editions of "Erhalt uns, Herr, bei deinem Wort", the line against the Pope and the Turks was replaced by a more neutral wording against God's enemies in general.
 In the current Protestant hymnal Evangelisches Gesangbuch it is EG 193.

 Melody and musical settings

 Johann Walter adapted the melody, Zahn No. 350, from Da pacem Domine.
 It appeared first in Klug's hymnal in 1543 and resembles that of "Verleih uns Frieden gnädiglich", derived from the same source.
 Balthasar Resinarius wrote two choral settings in 1544.

-Dieterich Buxtehude composed a cantata, BuxWV 27, on all seven stanzas.
+Dieterich Buxtehude composed a cantata, BuxWV 27, on Luther's five stanzas.
 Bach based in 1725 his chorale cantata Erhalt uns, Herr, bei deinem Wort, BWV 126, on the seven combined stanzas, retaining the text of stanzas 1, 3, 6 and 7 unchanged.
 Ernst Pepping composed a motet for men's chorus a cappella in 1957.

 Chorale preludes were written by Johann Pachelbel, Georg Böhm, and Hugo Distler, among others.
 Mauricio Kagel quoted the hymn in his oratorio Sankt-Bach-Passion telling Bach's life, composed for the tricentenary of Bach's birth in 1985.